bml-research/data_analysis_bml/excel/excel_09_data_analysis_exercises.md

 ### Exercise 2

 Use filter and sort to answer the following questions:
-1. Which item has the highest Calories from fat?
+1. Which mouse has the highest expression of Tau?
-2. Which items have the highest Iron (% Daily Value)?
+2. What is the relative expression value in this mouse?
-3. Which Beef & Pork item has the lowest Calories from fat?
+3. Which mouse has the lowest expression of pAKT?
-4. Which Coffee & Tea or Smoothies & Shakes item has the highest amount of carbohydrates?
+4. How many empty cells are in the BAD column?
-5. Which item has the highest saturated fat and lowest carbohydrates value (use multi-sort to practice)?
+5. Which mouse of the Ts65Dn genotype group has the highest Tau expression (se multi-sort or filters)?
+6. Which mouse of the Ts65Dn genotype, and saline treatment group has the highest Tau expression (se multi-sort or filters)?

 ### Exercise 3